Adam Groden By: Adam Groden

 Tip #1: Practice, Practice, Practice

 Practice has many benefits.
-Taking practice exams will help you become more familiar with the exam, help you recognize what you know or do not know, and will allow you to feel more confident heading into the actual exam.
+Taking practice exams will help you become more familiar with the exam and help you recognize what you know or do not know.

-• Use ACT-style practice tests to get a better understanding of the questions and format of the exam.
+• Use an ACT practice test to get a better understanding of the questions and format of the exam.

 Some things to consider in your time management plan are: